I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 Horror Cosplay Costume Ideas for the Spookiest Time of the Year

-Horror Cosplay and Costume Ideas for Guys
+Horror Cosplay Ideas for Guys

-- Cosplaying as Barnabas Collins from the 1960's show, Dark Shadows won't require a large investment, but does require you to stay in character.
+- Cosplaying as Barnabas Collins from the 1960's show Dark Shadows won't require a large investment but does require you to stay in character.

 - Deadman is one of the founding members of the Justice League Dark from the DC universe of comics.